 Below is a list of the vitamins and minerals in quinoa:

 One cup of oats has 158 calories, 27 grams of carbs, 6 grams of protein, and 3 grams of fat.
 Whole oats are high in antioxidants and beneficial plant compounds called polyphenols.
-Oats are high in the soluble fiber beta-glucan which helps reduce cholesterol and blood sugar levels, promotes healthy gut bacteria, and increases feelings of fullness.
+Oats are high in the soluble fiber beta-glucan which helps reduce cholesterol and blood sugar levels promote healthy gut bacteria and increases feelings of fullness.

 Healthy High-Calorie Low-Sodium Foods